Reindeer distribution: Porcupine caribou herd

 Unlike many other barren-ground caribou, the Porcupine caribou is stable at relatively high numbers, but the 2013 photo census was not counted by January 2014.
 The peak population in 1989 of 178,000 animals was followed by a decline by 2001 to 123,000.
-However, by 2010, there was a recovery and an increase to 169,000 animals.
+By 2010, it recovered to 169,000.

 Many Gwich'in people, who depend on the Porcupine herd, still follow traditional caribou management practices that include a 1981 prohibition against selling caribou meat and limits on the number of caribou to be taken per hunting trip.

 Western Arctic caribou herd (WACH)

 The Western Arctic caribou herd is the largest of the three Alaskan barren-ground caribou herds.
 The Western Arctic herd reached a low of 75,000 in the mid-1970s.
 In 1997 the 90,000 WACH changed their migration and wintered on Seward Peninsula.
 Alaska's reindeer herding industry has been concentrated on Seward Peninsula ever since the first shipment of reindeer was imported from eastern Siberia in 1892 as part of the Reindeer Project, an initiative to replace whale meat in the diet of the indigenous people of the region.
 For many years it was believed that the geography of the peninsula would prevent migrating caribou from mingling with domesticated reindeer who might otherwise join caribou herds when they left an area.
-However, in 1997 the domesticated reindeer joined the Western Arctic caribou herd on their summer migration and disappeared.
+In 1997, the domesticated reindeer joined the Western Arctic caribou herd on their summer migration and disappeared.
 The WACH reached a peak of 490,000 in 2003 and then declined to 325,000 in 2011.